Making the switch from floor wedges to in-ear monitors has major benefits:

 How to Connect an Instrument

-For everything that uses a direct box (keyboards, acoustic guitars, bass guitars and guitars that go direct in), you will still need to use the direct box.
-Simply use a microphone cable to connect the ‘Output’ on your direct box tot he ‘Mic Input’ on the Rolls Personal Monitor Mix’.
+For everything that uses a direct box (keyboards and guitars), you will still need to use the direct box.
+Simply use a microphone cable to connect the ‘Output’ on your direct box tot he ‘Mic Input’ on the Rolls Personal Monitor Amp.
 Then use another XLR cable to connect the ‘Mic Thru’ to your mixer (most likely through the stage snake).

 Side Note for Bass Guitars